Handprint Turkey Crafts

 Pilgrim Thanksgiving Crafts For Kids From Recycled Materials

 Toilet Paper Roll Pilgrims: Instead of throwing out your toilet paper rolls, use them to create these fun pilgrim Thanksgiving crafts for kids.
 These simple Thanksgiving decorations for kids require the most basic materials.
 Yet the process of making them and the outcome can be quite delightful for both children and adults.

 What you will need: Toilet paper rolls, construction paper – black, yellow, pink, white, markers or crayons, scissors, glue, stapler.

-Instructions: Cut out the clothes of the two pilgrims using the different colors of construction paper to begin making these Thanksgiving crafts for kids.
+Instructions: Cut out the clothes of the two pilgrims using the different colours of construction paper to begin making these Thanksgiving crafts for kids.
 Black and white for the Pilgrim man, and pink for the Indian girl.
 Use the glue to stick them to the toilet rolls.
 Cut a strip of yellow construction paper to make the pilgrims hair, and cut slits on one side.
-Cut a strip of black construction paper in the same way to make the Indian’s hair.
+Similarly, cut a strip of black construction paper in the same way to make the Indian’s hair.

-You can use the stapler to secure all the pieces in place, and your Thanksgiving decorations for kids are ready to display.
+You can use the stapler to secure all the pieces in place.
+Now your Thanksgiving decorations for kids are ready to display.